kcrary/istari/docs/tactics.md

   If the goal has the form `P M` where `M` unrolls and reduces to `fix F`, proves the goal using predicate fixpoint induction.
-  (Internally, the tactic uses fixpoint induction to prove membership in a set type.)
+  (Internally, the tactic uses fixpoint induction to prove membership in a strong sum.)
 If the goal does not have the required form, it can be put in that form using `abstractOverAt`.

   The term `M` must have type `partial A`, and `P` must have type `partial A -> U i`.
 Often the `A` argument can be omitted and